-Dedicated GU-Q faculty successfully led the transition to an online learning environment in a time of unprecedented crisis.
+Dedicated GU-Q faculty have successfully created an engaging hybrid and online learning environment during this time of unprecedented crisis.
 With lessons learned and the introduction of IT enhancements, new resources, and increased support, faculty have even more options to help them continue their commitment to Georgetown’s teaching and research missions.

 Faculty are welcome to return to the building and to their offices if health and safety conditions allow.
 There are certain protocols that you will need to follow to gain access to the building (see below).

-Access to the building is limited to the VIP entrance and at Car Park 1 (underground).
-The Main Entrance (Library) is now closed.
+Access to the building is available via the VIP entrance, the Car Park 1 (underground), and the Main Entrance (Library).

-There will be access controls for entering the building that will include temperature checks, a green verification on the Ehteraz contact tracing app, a “CLEAR to go to campus” confirmation from the #CampusClear self-screening app, and GUID card checks.
+There will be access controls for entering the building that will include temperature checks, a green verification on the Ehteraz contact tracing app, and GUID card checks.
 You must register a temperature of less than 38° C in order to be admitted into the building.